JangkarBumi/-RSpec-Testing/README.md

 # -RSpec-Testing

-In this project we learned how to do testing with RSpec for our Enumerable Methods Project
+In this project we do testing with RSpec for our Enumerable Methods Project

 # CONTRIBUTORS